check-spelling/check-spelling/README.md

 This contains whitelisted "words", one word per line.
 Whitelisted words that are not otherwise present in the corpus will be suggested for removal, but will not trigger a failure.

 Words that are present (i.e. not matched by the excludes file) in the repository and which are not listed in the whitelist will trigger a failure as part of **push** and **pull_request** actions.

 You can use `#` followed by text to add a comment at the end of a line..
 Note that some automatic pruning may not properly handle this.

+:arrow_right: Until you add a `whitelist`, the output will only be provided in the **GitHub Action Run Log**.

+* This is because it's assumed that you will want to perform some tuning (probably adding `excludes` and possibly adding `patterns`) before the action starts commenting on commits.
+* You can simply copy the list from that output.

 ### Optional Configuration Variables